kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     **Tip:** For the install script to work, you must have created [genconf/config.yaml][3] and [genconf/ip-detect][4].

-3. From your root directory, run this command to host the DCOS install package through an nginx Docker container.
+3. From your home directory, run this command to host the DCOS install package through an nginx Docker container.
 For `<your-port>`, specify the port value that is used in the `bootstrap_url`.

         $ sudo docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx